ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-sharing-auditing.md

 These two fields, in addition to other properties from the Office 365 audit log schema such as User, Operation, and Date can tell the full story about  *which*  user shared  *what*  resource with  *whom*  and  *when*.

 There's another schema property that's important to the sharing story.
 When you export audit log search results, the **AuditData** column in the exported CSV file stores information about sharing events.
 For example, when a user shares a site with another user, this is accomplished by adding the target user to a SharePoint group.
 The **AuditData** column captures this information to provide context for administrators.
-See [Step 2](#step-2-use-the-powerquery-editor-to-format-the-exported-audit-log) for instructions on how to parse the information in the **AuditData**column.
+See [Step 2](#step-2-use-the-powerquery-editor-to-format-the-exported-audit-log) for instructions on how to parse the information in the **AuditData** column.

 ## SharePoint sharing events

 Sharing is defined by when a user (the *acting* user) wants to share a resource with another user (the *target* user).
 Sharing a resource with an external user (a user who is outside of your organization and doesn't have a guest account in your organization's Azure Active Directory) is defined by the following events, which are logged in the Office 365 audit log:

-- **SharingInvitationCreated:** A user in your organization tried to share resource (likely a site) with an external user.
+- **SharingInvitationCreated:** A user in your organization tried to share a resource (likely a site) with an external user.
 This results in an external sharing invitation sent to the target user.
 No access to the resource is granted at this point.

-- **SharingInvitationAccepted:** The external user has accepted the sharing invitation that was sent by the acting user and now has access to the resource.
+- **SharingInvitationAccepted:** The external user has accepted the sharing invitation sent by the acting user and now has access to the resource.

-- **AnonymousLinkCreated:** An anonymous link was created for the resource.
+- **AnonymousLinkCreated:** An anonymous link is created for a resource.
 Because an anonymous link can be created and then copied, it's reasonable to assume that any document with an anonymous link has been shared with a target user.

-- **AnonymousLinkUsed:** As the name implies, this event is logged when an anonymous link has been used to access a resource.
+- **AnonymousLinkUsed:** As the name implies, this event is logged when an anonymous link is used to access a resource.

 - **SecureLinkCreated:** A user has created a "specific people link" to share a resource with a specific person.
 This target user may be someone who is external to your organization.

-- **AddedToSecureLink:** A user has been added to a specific people link.
+- **AddedToSecureLink:** A user was added to a specific people link.
 This target user may be someone who is external to your organization.

 ## Sharing auditing work flow